UniCredit Bank Slovakia

 UniCredit Bank Slovakia was a Slovak bank, formed by the merger of HVB Bank Slovakia and UniBanka in 2007, both owned by Italy-based UniCredit Group.
 In 2013 it was absorbed by UniCredit Bank Czech Republic, forming UniCredit Bank Czech Republic and Slovakia.

 Predecessors

 UniBanka

-UniBanka, formerly known as Pol'nobanka, was a Slovak bank headquartered in Bratislava.
+UniBanka, formerly known as Poľnobanka, was a Slovak bank headquartered in Bratislava.
 An additional 51% shares was acquired from Slovenska Poistovna in May 2000 by UniCredit.
 European Bank for Reconstruction and Development was a minority shareholder of the bank, for 20% stake.
 Before the acquisition, UniCredit (at that time known as Unicredito Italiano) already owned 5.43% shares, which was previously owned by Unicredito.
+Poľnobanka was renamed UniBanka on 1 April 2002.

 HVB Bank Slovakia

+Bank Austria Creditanstalt Slovakia

+Austrian bank Creditanstalt Bankverein opened their first branch in Bratislava in 1990.
+Bank Austria entered the Slovak market in 1994.
+Following the acquisition of Creditanstalt Bankverein by Bank Austria in 1999, the bank became known as Bank Austria Creditanstalt Slovakia.

+HypoVereinsbank Slovakia

+Hypo-Bank Slovakia was established in July 1996, beneath its parent company, Bayerische Hypotheken- und Wechsel-Bank.
+After the parent company was merged with Bayerische Vereinsbank, the Slovak bank took on the name HypoVereinsbank Slovakia in November 1998.
+The parent company became part of the Bank Austria group in December 2000.

+Merged bank

+Bank Austria Creditanstalt Slovakia merged with HypoVereinsbank Slovakia on 30 September 2001 to establish HVB Bank Slovakia, 100% owned by Bank Austria Creditanstalt.